HMS Vanguard (1835): Service life

 Captain Willes died on 26 October 1847.
 Captain George Frederick Rich commanded Vanguard in the Mediterranean from 6 November 1847 until Vanguard paid off in March 1849.

 Vanguard did not see service during the Crimean War.

 Unlike most members of the Vanguard-class, Vanguard was not converted to steam.

-Vanguard's last commission was as Coast Guard at Kingston from 18 February 1861 to March 1862, commanded by Commanded by Captain Edmund Heathcote.

 Vanguard was renamed Ajax in 1867, to allow her former name to be given to an ironclad battleship then being laid down in the ways.
-Ajax (ex-Vanguard) was broken up in 1875.
+Ajax was broken up in 1875 at Chatham Dockyard.